-- There is a need to extend leisure opportunities to improve the quality of life. - Public transport to cultural facilities and events needs to be improved. - Improvements to museums are greatly in demand. - Arts Development on the Island should be better supported. - 21% of groups/organisations do not have a sufficiently qualified administrative support or managers to extend their activities. - More recognition of horse riding/eventing as an important sport on the island is needed, with an increase in facilities and funding. - 49% of groups felt that lack of facilities is a problem. - It is thought that the range of cultural facilities and activities on the Island is good, although more could be done to encourage their use such as decreasing prices, especially for the young, and increasing public transport access. - Island theatres need re-organisation and more funding.
+- There is a need to extend leisure opportunities to improve the quality of life. - Public transport to cultural facilities and events needs to be improved. - Improvements to museums are greatly in demand. - Arts Development on the Island should be better supported. - 21% of groups/organisations do not have sufficiently qualified administrative support or managers to extend their activities. - More recognition of horse riding/eventing as an important sport on the island is needed, with an increase in facilities and funding. - 49% of groups felt that lack of facilities is a problem. - It is thought that the range of cultural facilities and activities on the Island is good, although more could be done to encourage their use such as decreasing prices, especially for the young, and increasing public transport access. - Island theatres need re-organisation and more funding.

-Place importance on the sustainability of existing facilities, wherever appropriate, in a climate of scarce capital resources for new investments

-- Sustain and improve village halls and community centres to ensure doorstep provision for existing and future local community activities

-- Prepare an asset register of the Island's cultural facilities with a practical profile of each facility, including strengths, weaknesses, cultural impact and value for money - Ensure that cultural activity is given due consideration and priority in major regeneration schemes

-Optimise the cultural benefits from any capital investment in new, extended or refurbished facilities

-- Prioritise potential new capital investment schemes and options, including those for minority activities, to match available public and private funding resources, including grants - Support and encourage arts, sports and similar development units, the Adult & Community Learning Group, Library, Museums and Records Services and other agencies and voluntary organisations in seeking and gaining grants for facility development funds for local or strategic priorities - Ensure a good understanding across the cultural scene of capital funding sources and monitor the Island's success from, and share of, grant funding to inform future applications

-Place great importance on development activities across the cultural scene that introduce residents, especially young people, to new activities and interests

-- seek to ensure introductory and development opportunities are provided across a broad range of cultural activities and made widely known - put in place development strategies which provide pathways for continued involvement and interest in cultural activities and equity of opportunity (e.g. arts and sports development plans and Adult & Community Learning Strategic Plans)
+OBJECTIVES OUTCOMES OBJECTIVE 17: Place importance on the sustainability of existing facilities, wherever appropriate, in a climate of scarce capital resources for new investments Local doorstep provision for existing and future local community activities will be protected by sustaining and improving the stock of local village and community halls An asset register of the Island's cultural facilities with a practical profile of each facility, including strengths, weaknesses, cultural impact and value for money will have been prepared Decision makers will be better able to ensure that cultural activity and its benefits is given due consideration and priority in major regeneration schemes OBJECTIVE 18: Optimise the cultural benefits from any capital investment in new, extended or refurbished facilities Capital investment schemes in support of cultural activity, including those for minority activities, will be prioritised, to match available public and private funding resources, including grants and maximise the cultural dividend for the Island Support will be available for Council cultural development services and also other agencies and voluntary organisations in seeking and gaining grants for facility development funds for local or strategic priorities All applications for cultural grant funding will be informed by a greater understanding across the cultural sector of capital funding sources and by monitoring the success of applications to them thereby leading to a greater success rate of applications OBJECTIVE 19: Place great importance on development All Introductory and development opportunities will be provided across a broad range of cultural activities and made widely known. activities across the cultural scene that introduce residents, especially young people, to new activities and interests Development strategies which provide pathways for continued involvement and interest in cultural activities and equity of opportunity will be in place and being delivered(e.g. arts and sports development plans and Adult & Community Learning Strategic Plans)

-Improve the management and operation of cultural facilities and activities wherever possible

-- Further develop the skills and abilities of professionals employed on the cultural scene to raise standards of access, audience development, education links and marketing - Provide support and training opportunities to not-for-profit and voluntary organisations, including support for the recruitment of new volunteers, that will assist them in providing cultural activities
+OBJECTIVE 20: Improve the management and operation of cultural facilities and activities wherever possible The number and quality of the skills and abilities of professionals employed on the cultural scene will be developed to raise standards of access, audience development, education links, marketing and thereby participants Support and training opportunities will be regularly provided to not-for-profit and voluntary organisations, including support for the recruitment of new volunteers, to assist them in providing cultural activities and enhancing the range, choice and levels of cultural participation on the Island POTENTIAL PARTNERS Isle of Wight Council (and especially) Sports Development Unit Wight Leisure Arts Development Unit Town & Parish Councils Community Forums Rural Community Council Arts Council England Lottery Fund Sport England Countryside Agency